Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 The Problem with Results-Only Thinking

-The irony of results-focused cultures is they often produce worse results.
+The irony of results-focused cultures is that they often produce worse results.
 These environments create significant hidden costs:

 - Limited innovation and collaboration: Results-obsessed environments foster competition rather than collaboration, hindering knowledge-sharing and creative problem-solving.
 Teams focus on hitting individual targets instead of working together, even when collaboration would yield better overall outcomes.